Commercial Cooler Repair & Service

 The Thermostat is Satisfied

-When the temperature in the commercial walk in cooler reaches 35 degrees inside (40 degree set point minus 5 degree differential), the thermostat cuts the compressor and the condenser fan motor off.
+When the temperature in the walk in cooler reaches 35 degrees inside (40 degree set point minus 5 degree differential), the thermostat cuts the compressor and the condenser fan motor off.
 However after that the evaporator fans continue to run.
 In addition the fans in the walk in cooler should always be running.

-Heat is absorbed through the walls of the commercial cooler, from door openings and from the product.
+Heat is absorbed through the walls of the cooler, from door openings and from the product.
 Therefore the temperature continues to rise.
 Any frost that was built up on the evaporator will melt now.
 In addition the air needs to be at least 35 degrees for dependable defrost.